StalkerRaftik/cf-web-monorepo/README.md

 npm run dev   # Backend development server
 ```

-This setup allows you to see frontend changes in real-time without rebuilding.
+In this mode, frontend hot reload works.

 ### Deployment

-Deploy your application with a single command:
+Deploy the application with a single command:

 ```bash
 npm run deploy